frsche/cardimpose/README.md

 This argument supports various options:
 - Use `.` to include all pages.
 - Specify single page numbers.
-Negative page numbers are caculated from the back of the document.
+Negative page numbers are calculated from the back of the document.
-- Define page ranges using hyphens.
+- Define page ranges using hyphens: `1-4` = pages 1, 2, 3 and 4.
+- Print a single page multiple times: `5x1` = 5 times the first page
 - Combine multiple page selections with commas.

 For instance, using the command `--pages 1,4-6` will impose pages 1,4,5 and 6 of the input document, generating one imposed output page for each selected input page.